 - May be more likely to adopt maladaptive behaviors, such as self-medication with alcohol, food, or other substances

-If your tendency toward neuroticism is causing you distress, or pushing you toward depression, anxiety, phobias, or addictions you should certainly consider seeking counseling or therapy to help manage your feelings and move toward emotional stability.
+If your neurotic tendency is causing you distress or pushing you toward depression, anxiety, phobias, or addictions you should certainly consider seeking counseling or therapy to help manage your feelings and move toward emotional stability.
 Therapy can help you effectively manage stress and anxiety, which may help you prevent neurotic behavior.

 But remember, being “neurotic” is not a medical condition or even a diagnosable mood disorder.
-It is a personality trait and state of being that some of us just tend to have more of, and living with a higher dose of neuroticism than most people can be challenging due to the negative emotions you may feel on a regular basis.
-However, therapy modalities like online cognitive behavioral therapy (CBT) have been helpful for people who feel that their neurotic tendencies are taking over.
+It is a personality trait and a state of being that some of us tend to have more of than others.
+Living with a higher dose of neuroticism than most people can be challenging due to the negative emotions you may feel on a regular basis.
+However, therapy modalities like online cognitive behavioral therapy (CBT) have been helpful for people who feel that their neurotic traits are taking over.

-From the examples provided, it might seem like neurotic behavior is wholly negative, but rest assured that having a small and manageable amount of neuroticism in your life may actually be a good thing!
+From the examples provided, it might seem like neurotic behavior is wholly negative, but rest assured that having a small and manageable amount of neuroticism in your life can actually be a good thing.

-For example, Daniel Nettle, who wrote the book Personality: What Makes You the Way You Are, explains that neurotic people are “strivers” and tend to have an inner, self-directed drive to succeed.
+As Daniel Nettle, who wrote the book Personality: What Makes You the Way You Are, explains, neurotic people are “strivers” and tend to have an inner, self-directed drive to succeed.
 In addition, the tendency toward “rumination” that is often wrapped up in neuroses can be an asset if you are working in a detail-oriented job or one that requires in-depth thinking and analysis.

-It’s no fun when your neurotic tendencies take over and make you miserable, but being a little neurotic is nothing to be ashamed of.
-Some even take it as a compliment; many of the most creative and successful people out there tend toward the neurotic side of things.
-It’s all a matter of keeping your neuroticism in perspective, using it to your advantage, seeking help if it gets out of hand – and making sure to maintain a healthy sense of humor about it all.
+It’s no fun when your neurotic tendencies take over and make you miserable, but being high on neuroticism is nothing to be ashamed of.
+Some even take it as a compliment; many of the most creative and successful people out there tend to be on the neurotic side of things.
+It’s all a matter of keeping your neuroticism in perspective, using it to your advantage, seeking help if it gets out of hand, and making sure to maintain a healthy sense of humor about it all.
 It is also worth noting that personality traits have been shown to be malleable; they can change with time and often shift with major life events such as moving, getting married, or having a child.
 Nothing is set in stone.